 Here are a few noises to be looking for, how to repair them and when to contact a professional.

 This noise occurs more commonly with high-efficiency furnaces.
 That’s since they exhaust fumes in another way than older furnaces, and the process can make some moisture.
 If your furnace is experiencing difficulties discharging this water, it could make gurgling or bubbling sounds.
 You’ll want pro support for this problem, since it might be created by a blocked drain pipe or clogged drain pan.

 Furnace Making Banging Noise

 It’s not a good thing when your furnace is making a banging sound.
-It might mean several things.
+It could mean several things.

-Your ductwork can also produce banging sounds when your furnace turns on, since the metal is expanding and contracting.
+Your ductwork can also create banging sounds when your furnace starts, as the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise